Joining forces to improve health worldwide

 For more information on our mRNA vaccine platform, click here.

-In July 2020, we began a strategic collaboration with Regeneron to jointly conduct a Phase 2 clinical trial combining our proprietary mRNA-based FixVac vaccine candidate, BNT111, and Libtayo® (cemiplimab), an anti-PD-1 therapy for the treatment of advanced melanoma jointly developed by Regeneron and Sanofi.
+In July 2020, we began a strategic collaboration with Regeneron to jointly conduct a Phase 2 clinical trial combining our proprietary mRNA-based FixVac vaccine candidate, BNT111, and Regeneron’s Libtayo® (cemiplimab), an anti-PD-1 therapy for the treatment of advanced melanoma.
 The Phase 2 trial was initiated in June 2021 and BNT111 received Orphan Drug Designation by the FDA and FDA Fast Track Designation later that same year.

 In March 2022, we announced the expansion of our strategic collaboration with Regeneron.
 Under the agreement, the combination of our FixVac product candidate BNT116 and Libtayo is expected to be advanced into clinical development for the treatment of advanced non-small-cell lung cancer (NSCLC).
 The first-in-human clinical trial is intended to evaluate the safety, tolerability and preliminary efficacy of BNT116 alone and in combination with Libtayo.